 - Tilt the front of the shelf up, and lift it.

 Locate the water filter housing and open it.

 Pull the old filter downwards while turning it counter-clockwise.
-Once the filter has been rotated as far as it will go, remove it completely from the manifold hole.
+Rotate the filter as far as it will go, and remove it from the manifold hole.

-You may now responsibly dispose of the old filter in line with the manufacturer’s instructions.
+You may now responsibly dispose of the old filter following the manufacturer’s instructions.

 3. Install The New Filter